 However, depending on the rush, the reservations may start late or close sooner.
-You can also add your name in the waiting list by calling +44 (0) 207 659 4500 or emailing at email@example.com.
+You can also add your name to the waiting list by calling +44 (0) 207 659 4500 or emailing email@example.com.

 What is the Sketch London cancellation policy?

 You can cancel your Sketch Gallery reservations free of cost until 72 hours before the booked date.
-Late cancellation or no show will cost you a penalty.
+Late cancellations or no-shows will cost you a penalty.

-The fine varies depending on which room of Sketch London you booked.
-For Gallery, it £30 per person.
+The fine varies depending on which room in Sketch London you booked.
+For Gallery, it is £30 per person.